InterBolt/glaukos/README.md

   }
   ```

-- `deepMemoize: boolean` [optional, default=true] - When true, glaukos does a deep memoization on the store object defined in `useGlaukosHook`'s return value.
+- `deepMemoize` [optional, default=true] - `boolean`: When true, glaukos does a deep memoization on the store object defined in `useGlaukosHook`'s return value.

-- `forceAsyncHandlers: boolean` [optional, default=false] - When set to true, all handlers are wrapped in a function that returns a promise.
+- `forceAsyncHandlers` [optional, default=false] - `boolean`: When set to true, all handlers are wrapped in a function that returns a promise.
 This is a slight optimization to ensure that handlers don't block the current render.
 This is doing what [Vue's nextTick does automatically](https://vuejs.org/api/general.html#nexttick).

 ## glaukos return properties